atxit/network_vista/README.md

 ### Installation Instructions

-Note: these installation Instructions has only been tested against Linux Based platforms.
+Note: installation instructions have been tested using by Linux and MacBook (Apple silicon) platforms.

 Clone this repository
 ```bash